Janice Tan spent TWO summers with us, in 2019 and 2020, and had this to say about her first ever Leo’s experience:

 Finally, it was very encouraging and refreshing to have a mentor who was willing to lower their pride in order to teach from the same level as the student.
 If I struggled to understand certain concepts, such as how in the world I was supposed to get three clicks with needle drivers, you were determined and humble enough to patiently find different strategies until we discovered one that worked for me.
 Rather than belittling someone for not knowing something, you’d reassure them that it’s fine to not know, and then focus on explaining that thing until they understood it.

 Overall, I began my pre-vet journey bracing for the fact that this career path would be extremely cut-throat and competitive, causing me to doubt whether the stress would be worth my desire to become a vet.
 However, being at Leo’s has reminded me of the oftentimes forgotten humanity and compassion that underlies all of the medical professionalism.”

-Not knowing what to expect, I emailed this young woman, and soon found myself face to face with a brilliant scientist, a hard worker, a thoughtful philosopher, and quite possibly the most respectful student we have ever had the pleasure of training.
+Not knowing what to expect, but thoroughly impressed by her transcript, I emailed this young woman, and soon found myself face to face with a brilliant scientist, a hard worker, a thoughtful philosopher, and quite possibly the most respectful student we have ever had the pleasure of training.

 A normal human would do it a few more times until I was out of earshot, then put down the syringe and get down to something more interesting.
 But this is Janice Tan we’re talking about.
 Half an hour later, and I’ll be damned if she wasn’t still practicing, and practicing, and practicing that technique, until she soon had it absolutely mastered.
 Then she took the syringe home, and mastered it some more.